The Successful Project Management Office

 Project Tracking

 Project Tracking becomes the sole responsibility of the Project Manager.
-This involves on-going weekly status reporting, leadership of weekly status meetings, monitoring and revising the detailed project schedule/plan, monitoring the team’s execution against it, and all the necessary communication that makes those tasks possible.
-Project tracking can be made much easier by using workforce management software, which can record how much time is being spent on each seperate task.
+This involves on-going weekly status reporting, the leadership of weekly status meetings, monitoring and revising the detailed project schedule/plan, monitoring the team’s execution against it, and all the necessary communication that makes those tasks possible.
+The output of employees can be managed much easier through performance reviews, which can also open better communication with managers.
+Project tracking can be made much easier by using workforce management software, which can record how much time is being spent on each separate task.

 All successful PMOs feature four basic components: